GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-page/does-tolstoy-have-a-video-feed-designer.md

-## Does Tolstoy Have a Video Feed Designer?
+## does Tolstoy Have a Video Feed Designer?

 Toly includes a Video Feed Designer, which offers minor video editing support focused on behavior and multiproduct page customization.
 This tool is not a full-fledged video editor but provides essential features to enhance your video feed.